 - Encouraging theological study in the light of other disciplines

-- Developing research in inter-disciplinary Christian studies
+- Developing research in inter-disciplinary aspects of religious and cultural studies

-- Fostering culturally aware Christian ministers and leaders
+- Fostering culturally aware religious leaders

-It pursues these aims by:
+The Centre pursues these aims by:

 - Supporting Postgraduate Scholars to take research degrees in the University of Oxford